 Your daily protein requirement is effected by several factors:

-Recent studies have indicated that dietary protein has important roles in cell signaling, hunger and satiety, metabolic temperature regulation and blood sugar regulation, and that each of these roles is dependent upon optimal amounts of protein intake and the resulting amino acid availability in the body.
+Dr. Layman’s studies have indicated that optimal amounts of dietary protein play important roles in protein synthesis, cell signaling, hunger and satiety, metabolic temperature regulation and blood sugar regulation.
+These metabolic pathways are triggered by and dependent upon optimal amounts of protein intake and in particular, the amount of leucine, a branched chain amino acid.

 His calculations are based on what studies have shown about brain glucose requirements when carbohydrate or food intake is restricted.